Timber Trends+

 More Cargo, More Ships

 Figure 2.
-Dry Bulk Fleet Size / Volume Shipped
+Dry Bulk Fleet Size DWT / Volume Shipped MT

 Disruptions Keeping Rates Up